PrincetonUniversity/hpc_beginning_workshop/09_example_jobs/spark_big_data/README.md

 spark-submit --total-executor-cores 24 --executor-memory 4G pi.py 100
 ```

-To run the Python script, simply submit the job to the cluster:
+To run the Python script, simply submit the job to the cluster by running the following command:

 ```
-sbatch job.slurm
+$ sbatch job.slurm
 ```

 The output of the code (minus the INFO statements) should be: